Infoland/iProva-REST-API-examples/README.md

 ### Via Credentials
 If the username and password of a user are known these credentials can be directly used to authenticate the user via the Authorization header.
 The header should contain the string "credentials" followed by the string "u:" and the username, a whitespace, the string "pwd:" and the password. `Authorization: credentials u:j.t.kirk pwd:P@$$w0rd`.

 In this situation, passing an API key is still required.
-The API key can be passed via the "api_key" querystring parameter, or via an "api_key" http header.
+The API key can be passed via the "api_key" querystring parameter, or via an "x-api_key" http header.

 Of course the consumer should keep in mind that this would require the password to be sent via a http header, so only use this in combination with HTTPs.